justinhtn/quick-javascript/README.md

 # quick-javascript
-A home for quick javascript projects built to reinforce the days learnings.
+A home for quick javascript projects built to help me reinforce the days learnings.